-This financial assistance is provided through donations, gifts, grants or other community's sources.
+This financial assistance is provided through donations, gifts, grants or other community sources.
 Please call us at 509-837-1676 to learn more.

 Currently, most Hospice patients have their costs covered by Medicare, through the Medicare Hospice Benefit.
-The Hospice Medicare and Medicaid Benefits covers team services at 100 percent and also pays for such items as medications, medical supplies and durable medical equipment related to the Hospice diagnosis with little or no out of pocket expense to the patient.
+The Hospice Medicare and Medicaid Benefits cover team services at 100% and pay for medications, medical supplies and durable medical equipment related to the Hospice diagnosis with little or no out-of-pocket expense to the patient.

 Medicaid also pays for hospice care.
 People may become eligible for Medicaid when their income and assets are low.